Please use the contact section below.

-University researchers may conduct research for therapeutic purposes using human embryos or human stem cells provided they comply with applicable federal and state laws and regulations, and University policies and procedures.
+University researchers may conduct research using human embryos or human stem cells that does not constitute covered research provided they comply with applicable federal and state laws and regulations, and University policies and procedures.
 The Stem Cell Research Oversight (SCRO) Panel must review and approve all covered research, regardless of eligibility for federal funding, before the research begins.
-The Panel has authority to approve, require modifications to or disapprove proposed research, and to suspend or terminate approved research for serious non-compliance or unanticipated problems.
+The Panel has authority to approve, require modifications to or disapprove proposed covered research, and to suspend or terminate approved covered research for serious non-compliance or unanticipated problems.
 When required by other University policies and federal regulations, researchers also must also obtain approval from the Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC) and/or the Institutional Biosafety Committee (IBC).

-The SCRO Panel will review the scientific merit and ethical justification of research proposals.
-As part of its review process, the SCRO Panel will determine which categories of proposed research require notification/minimal review versus full review and which will not be permitted at this time.
-The Office of Biotechnology Activities (OBAO) will maintain a complete record of all human embryonic and human stem cell research conducted at the University and all human stem cell lines derived or obtained by University researchers which are covered by this policy.
+The SCRO Panel will review the scientific merit and ethical justification of proposed covered research.
+As part of its review process, the SCRO Panel will determine which categories of proposed covered research require notification/minimal review versus full review and which will not be permitted at this time.
+The Office of Biotechnology Activities Oversight (OBAO) will maintain a complete record of all covered research, all human pluripotent stem cell lines derived during covered research, and all human pluripotent stem cell lines obtained by the University for covered research.

-The Office of the Vice President for Research (OVPR) will oversee all covered embryonic and stem cell research.
+The Office of the Vice President for Research (OVPR) will oversee all covered research.

-Units must register studies involving human embryos or human embryonic stem cell lines ineligible for federal or state funding with the OBAO in the OVPR.
+Units must register ineligible research with the OBAO in the OVPR.
 Researchers conducting ineligible research are required to:

 - complete training provided by Sponsored Projects Administration,